Maharishi Mahesh Yogi: Philosophy and teaching

 The Maharishi had come out to teach with the "avowed intention" to change "the course of human history".
-When he first began teaching, he had three main aims: to revive the spiritual tradition in India, to show that meditation was for everyone and not just for recluses, and to show that Vedanta is compatible with science.
+When he first began teaching, he had three main aims: to revive the spiritual tradition in India, to show that meditation was for everyone and not just for hermits, and to show that Vedanta is compatible with science.
 The Maharishi had a message of happiness, writing in 1967 that "being happy is of the utmost importance.
 Success in anything is through happiness.
 Under all circumstances be happy.
 Just think of any negativity that comes at you as a raindrop falling into the ocean of your bliss".
 His philosophy featured the concept that "within everyone is an unlimited reservoir of energy, intelligence, and happiness".
 He emphasised the naturalness of his meditation technique as a simple way of developing this potential.

-Beginning in 1962, the Maharishi began to recommend the daily practice of yoga exercises or asanas to further accelerate growth.
+Beginning in 1962, the Maharishi began to recommend the daily practice of yoga exercises or asanas to accelerate growth further.

 He also taught that practising Transcendental Meditation twice a day would create inner peace and that "mass meditation sessions" could create outer peace by reducing violence and war.
 According to a TM website, the performance of yagyas by 7,000 pandits in India, plus hundreds of Yogic Flyers in Germany, brought "coherence and unity in the collective consciousness of Germany" and caused the fall of the Berlin Wall.
 One religion scholar, Michael York, considers the Maharishi to have been the most articulate spokesman for the spiritual argument that a critical mass of people becoming enlightened through the practice of "meditation and yogic discipline" will trigger the New Age movement's hoped-for period of postmillennial "peace, harmony, and collective consciousness".
 Religious studies scholar Carl Olson writes that the TM technique was based on "a neo-Vedanta metaphysical philosophy in which an unchanging reality is opposed to an ever-changing phenomenal world" and that the Maharishi says it is not necessary to renounce worldly activities to gain enlightenment, unlike other ascetic traditions.